calumgrant/fei-parser/docs/worklist.md

 - Remove `Closure` from `expand symbol` so that each symbol has its own expansion.
-Then we'll use `tree_union` to complete the closure.
+Then we'll use `merge` to complete the closure.

 - Fix build errors on Linux